Observational implications of Wald-Gauss-Bonnet topological dark energy: Wald Gauss Bonnet Cosmology

 Fortunately, the integral that appears in the above equations can be evaluated analytically with the aid of the hypergeometric function ${}_2F_1(a, b; c; z)$ as

 Moving on, inserting (\ref{SFR rho z}) into the DE equation of state parameter $w_{DE} = -1 - \frac{\dot{\rho}_{DE}}{3 H \rho_{DE}}$ we obtain

 We mention here that although Einstein-Gauss-Bonnet theory in 4 dimensions leads to the same field equations with general relativity, its incorporation through the gravity-thermodynamics framework yields extra terms that arise from the topology and entropy changes on the horizon.
 Some notes are in place here regarding the phenomenology of eq.~\eqref{SFR w z}.
 First of all, if $\tilde{\alpha}$ tends to zero, then there exist an explicit $\Lambda CDM$ limit for WGB cosmology.
 Moreover, as the function $\psi(z)$ goes to zero at $z \sim 100$, the integral at eq.~\eqref{SFR Hmodel z} goes to a constant value, so WGB cosmology approaches $\Lambda$CDM with an increased (reduced) cosmological constant, given that $\tilde{\alpha}$ has positive (negative) sign.
-From the above, the possibility of alleviating the $H_0$ tension is apparent.
+From the above, the possibility of affecting the inferred late-time value of $H_0$ becomes apparent.
 In particular, negative $\tilde{\alpha}$ will reduce the energy density of the Universe today, so giving rise to a larger $H_0$ to fit the data.
 In all cases, the early universe behavior will remain identical to $\Lambda$CDM, preserving the thermal history.
-A related approach worth mentioning is the Topological Dark Energy (TDE) model \cite{Tsilioukas:2023tdw}, which has recently been shown to provide an excellent fit to observations \cite{Anagnostopoulos:2025tax}.
+A related approach worth mentioning is the Topological Dark Energy (TDE) model \cite{Tsilioukas:2023tdw}, which has recently been shown to provide an excellent fit to observations at the background \cite{Anagnostopoulos:2025tax} and the perturbation level \cite{10.1093/ptep/ptag080},\cite{KAVYA2026100621}.
 Conceptually, however, TDE differs from the WGB cosmology in its physical origin: in TDE, dark energy arises from spacetime foam, whereas in WGB cosmology it is associated with horizon-related effects of black holes.
-Thus, while both frameworks employ similar ingredients—such as the Gauss–Bonnet term and spacetime topology—their implementations diverge, leading to distinct cosmological scenarios.
+Thus, while both frameworks employ similar ingredients—such as the Gauss-Bonnet term and spacetime topology—their implementations diverge, leading to distinct cosmological scenarios.
 In what follows, we consider two separate model cases, namely $\Lambda = 0$ (Model I) and $\Lambda \neq 0$ (Model II).